fairtracks/fairtracks.net/README.md

 <img src="https://fairtracks.net/_nuxt/img/fd57914.png" alt="FAIRtracks logo">

 This is the source code of the **[FAIRtracks.net](https://fairtracks.net)** web site.

-It is built vith [Vue.js](https://vuejs.org/) using the [Nuxt](https://nuxtjs.org/) and the [Vuetify] (https://vuetifyjs.com/en/) UI library, all in version 2.
-It is originally based on the [ModeVue](https://github.com/staticdesigner/modevue) template, which is available under the MIT license, but have been heavily extended, both visually and functionality-wise.
+The website is built with [Vue.js](https://vuejs.org/) using the [Nuxt](https://nuxtjs.org/) and the [Vuetify](https://vuetifyjs.com/en/) UI library, all in version 2.
+The code is originally based on the [ModeVue](https://github.com/staticdesigner/modevue) template (available under the MIT license), which has been heavily extended, both visually and in terms of functionality.

 ## Build Setup